 Safety is taught in all shops, laboratories and classrooms.
 Each shop, piece of equipment, and job has a safety procedure that must be followed carefully.
 Any student found not observing the safety procedures will be subject to disciplinary action up to and including withdrawal.
-Required safety equipment must be worn in all shop areas.
-The faculty will inform students when conditions require the use of safety equipment.
-Safety equipment may include but is not limited to safety glasses, welding goggles and aprons, ear protection, dust masks, particulate respirators, leather, rubber and latex gloves and shop coats.
+Safety glasses must be worn in any and all areas where an eye injury hazard exists.
+The faculty will inform students when conditions require the use of safety glasses.
+Some shops will require hearing protection.